Ko’ai matou – who we are

 OPM supports the Prime Minister and Cabinet to ensure that the government of the day meets its obligations for sound governance of the Cook Islands.
 It is responsible for implementing sound processes and policy advice on the national sustainable development goals and the direction and governance of the Cook Islands.

-Chief of staff, Ben Ponia, reports to the Public Service Commissioner and Hon Prime Minister Henry Puna.
+Chief of staff, Ben Ponia, reports to the Public Service Commissioner and Hon Prime Minister Mark Brown.
 The COS is supported by ten directors:

 Te Orama – Our vision